-Bladeless LASIK: How Does Bladeless LASIK Surgery Work?
+Bladeless LASIK: What is No Cut Lasik and How Does Work?

 Bladeless LASIK, sometimes referred to as all-laser LASIK, uses a laser to create the corneal flap.
 In traditional LASIK, a blade is used.